natematias/reviewer-allocation/README.md

 Do you need to assign reviewers to applicants in some kind of decision-making process?
 I wrote this code to streamline a few reviewer allocation processes in my own work, and I have published this github repository to have a single place to document that code.

 This software converts the problem of reviewer allocation into a "min-cost flow" optimization problem.
 It's not novel in any way.
 If you took an undergrad course in advanced algorithms or optimization, this would be a basic technique, and you might have better ways to solve this problem.
+This code works in situations where:
+* Every application needs to be reviewed by N reviewers
+* Each reviewer has a maximum number of reviews
+* You have a human-determined priority ranking of who would be the most appropriate reviewer

 You can read more here about the general problem and the `ortools` library I used to carry this out.
 The code uses Python 3.9 and jupyter notebook.